 As we’re celebrating National Tell A Story Month, I thought I would use the opportunity to share our story about how we came to be adoptive parents.

-About 6 months later, Craig was working away in India and totally out of the blue sent me a link to the local authorities website.
+About 6 months later, he was working away in India and totally out of the blue sent me a link to the local authorities website.
 The link was a story about two young boys who were looking for their forever home.
 The text that came with it from Craggers was “I think we could offer these a great home” and was then followed by another text saying that the organisation was hosting an information day the following week and that we should go.

 After I picked myself up off the floor and wiped up the gin that I’d spat across the room, I read the stuff he’d sent over and all those feelings that I’d been trying to supress suddenly came back in full force.
 I obvs text Pips immediately who’s response was… “I knew he would… he just needed time to come to it himself”.